Trones21/CycleWise/README.md

   - Export plans and retrospectives as JSON for analytics and integration with other tools.

 - **Command-Line Interface (CLI)**:
-  - Quickly generate templates, update task statuses, and add new projects via CLI.
+  - Quickly generate templates and add new projects via CLI.

 ---